FKLC/WhatsAppToDiscord/README.md

 # WhatsAppToDiscord

-WhatsAppToDiscord is a Discord bot uses WhatsApp Web for messaging in Discord built on top of [go-whatsapp](https://github.com/Rhymen/go-whatsapp) and [discordgo](https://github.com/bwmarrin/discordgo) libraries.
+WhatsAppToDiscord is a Discord bot that uses WhatsApp Web as a bridge between Discord and WhatsApp.
+It is built on top of [go-whatsapp](https://github.com/Rhymen/go-whatsapp) and [discordgo](https://github.com/bwmarrin/discordgo) libraries.

 ### Features

 - Way too low memory usage than a web browser.
 - Supports media (Image, Video, Audio, Document)
-- Open Source (You can always compile by yourself)
+- Open Source (You can always compile for yourself)
-- Self Hosted (So your data never leaves you)
+- Self Hosted (You own your data)

 But most importantly you can open **Discord overlay** and reply to your messages **without a break.**